This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Keeping your pulse points cool is an age-old practice followed all around the world to beat the heat.
-For example, people living in the Sahara cover their necks with scarves not only to guard themselves against the sun, but also because the neck contains vital pulse points.
+For example, it is common in hot countries for people to cover their necks with scarves not only to guard themselves against the sun, but also because the neck contains vital pulse points.

 Pulse points are areas on the body where you can feel your pulse because your blood vessels are close to the surface of your skin.
 Because they are so close, you can cool off your blood and body temperature by getting the area in contact with cool water.

 Your neck, wrists, ankles, inside of the knees and elbows, inner thighs, temples and forehead are all pulse points that relay the sensation of coolness to the rest of your body when they are cooled!
-Keeping these points cool through the use of wet handkerchiefs, ice cubes, or water can bring down your body temperature fast—even in the desert!
+Keeping these points cool through the use of wet scarves or bandanas, ice cubes, cool running water, or a cool shower can bring down your body temperature fast—even in the desert!